tdewolff/minify/README.md

 After recent benchmarking and profiling it became really fast and minifies pages in the 10ms range, making it viable for on-the-fly minification.

 However, be careful when doing on-the-fly minification.
 Minification typically trims off 10% and does this at worst around about 20MB/s.
-This means the users has to download slower than 2MB/s to make on-the-fly minification worthwhile.
+This means users have to download slower than 2MB/s to make on-the-fly minification worthwhile.
 This may or may not apply in your situation.
 Rather use caching!

 ### Beware
 Make sure your HTML doesn't depend on whitespace between `block` elements that have been changed to `inline` or `inline-block` elements using CSS.
 Your layout *should not* depend on those whitespaces as the minifier will remove them.
 An example is a menu consisting of multiple `<li>` that have `display:inline-block` applied and have whitespace in between them.
 It is bad practise to rely on whitespace for element positioning anyways!